Jorgelzn/Seshat/README.md

 - Create a Neo4j database from an obsidian vault
 - Local LLM Integration backed by Ollama
-- Simple chatbot for telegram and terminal
+- Simple chat interface for telegram and terminal

 Future features: